July 3, 2024

 Northland Sells La Lucha Solar Facility for $205M

-“This transaction underscores Northland’s strategy to divest assets from non-core markets, enhancing liquidity and focusing our business on core markets.” said Mike Crawley, President and CEO of Northland Power.
+“This transaction underscores Northland’s strategy to divest assets from non-core markets, enhancing liquidity and focusing our business on core markets,” said Mike Crawley, President and CEO of Northland Power.

 La Lucha Marks Saavi’s First Operational Solar Facility

-This transaction represents a significant milestone for Cometa Energía as it expands its renewable energy portfolio, while also highlighting Northland Power's dedication to improving liquidity and focusing on strategic initiatives.
-As both companies adapt to changes in the energy sector, this sale establishes a benchmark for future developments in Mexico's renewable energy industry.
+This transaction allows Cometa Energía to expand its renewable energy portfolio while underscoring Northland Power’s strategy of improving liquidity and focusing on core initiatives.
+As both companies adapt to changes in the energy sector, this sale sets a benchmark for future developments in Mexico’s renewable energy industry.

 Disclaimer: The information published here is aggregated from publicly available sources.
 PVknowhow.com does not guarantee the accuracy, completeness, or timeliness of the content.
 If you identify any incorrect or misleading information, please contact us so we can review and, if necessary, correct it.

-More Mexico Solar News
+Mexico Solar News

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}